rdinch/MathResourceStudio-Help/docs/creating-math-documents/add-a-footer.md

 The Footer area is located at the very bottom of a document page.
 By default a very simple footer is added to the bottom of the page starting on page one.
 To access the Footer dialog, a math document must be open.
 Select Footer in the Document area of the ribbon to open the dialog.

+!!! tip
-TIP: When the footer is displayed on a page, double-click anywhere in the footer to open the Footer dialog.
+    When the footer is displayed on a page, double-click anywhere in the footer to open the Footer dialog.

 Saving and Applying Options